Dario-Maglio/Curiosity_Driven_Learning/README.rst

 With the last point, we underline that **AI cannot substitute the role of human relations**, but it is a powerful interactive tool to make them more productive.
 In a world where scientific and humanistic disseminators are the new influencers, less space for polarization and conflicts remains.

+Further applications:
+"""""""""""""""""""""

+Let's imagine to be in an old roman Basilica or the main square of a capital city.
+A curious mind always feel the needing of asking for information, curiosities and so on.
+Here is where the two AI based on ChatGPT comes in and help the users to learn like interactive audio guide.
+Their name are Gulliver and Ipazia and they're desigend to feed the user with new insights on what's going on around him.
+A nice idea would be to integrate them in some special glasses connected to the phone via an app?
+Let's see